fdayamani/GitKata/README.md

     add then commit your changes with a message explaining yourself lovingly, then push to your remote feature branch.
     _NB: The feature branch doesn't exist yet.
 Pushing will automatically create the branch for you, and push your changes_ Create a pull request to merge to the master branch.
 This will be your fork.
-2. __HARRY__: Switch to the Harry branch, open GuestList.txt and add a couple of your friends that you'd forgotten last time to the "Mutual Friends" table:
+2. __HARRY__: _Switch to the Harry branch_, open GuestList.txt and add a couple of your friends that you'd forgotten last time to the "Mutual Friends" table:
     * Cho Chang
     * Seamus Finnigan